Right Arrow

 8-10 minutes

-Each year, struck-by and caught-in/between incidents hit the logistics industry hard—not just as statistics, but as real disruptions to safety, operations, and the bottom line.
-In 2025, Liberty Mutual’s Workplace Safety Index shows that “struck by object or equipment” remains a top injury driver, costing U.S. employers $11.6 billion annually.
+Each year, struck-by and caught-in/between incidents are a major problem for the logistics industry, creating disruptions to safety, operations, and the bottom line.
+“Struck by object or equipment” remains a top injury driver, costing U.S. employers $11.6 billion annually (Source: Liberty Mutual Workplace Safety Index).

-The good news: most of these incidents are preventable.
-By blending proven safety protocols with modern video intelligence, logistics leaders can move from reacting after the fact to stopping problems before they start.
-This guide breaks down the true costs, root causes, and provides a clear framework for shifting from reactive to proactive safety using technology that fits right into your current operations.
+The good news: most of these occurrences are avoidable.
+By blending proven safety protocols with modern video intelligence, logistics leaders can move from reacting after the fact to tackling problems before they escalate.
+This guide breaks down the true costs, root causes, and offers a clear framework for shifting from reactive to proactive safety using technology that fits right into your current operations.

-Struck-by and caught-in/between incidents are among the most disruptive—and expensive—safety challenges in logistics.
+Struck-by and caught-in/between incidents are among the most disruptive—and expensive—safety pain points in logistics.
 Here’s why:

-1. Financial Impact: The direct cost of these incidents in transportation and delivery hit $11.2 billion in 2023, while warehousing saw $5.8 billion (Source: BLS, 2023).
-But that’s just the start.
+1. Financial Impact: The direct costs of these events are substantial, running into billions of dollars annually for the logistics sector.
 Indirect costs include operational slowdowns, hiring temp replacements, equipment repairs, and possible legal action.

 2. Operational Disruption: When a key team member is injured, workflows stall.
 Missed shipments, overtime, and process bottlenecks ripple across the supply chain.

-The bottom line: struck-by and caught-in/between incidents in logistics are more than just a line item on a safety report—they’re a daily operational risk that demands a smarter approach.
+Ultimately, struck-by and caught-in/between incidents are a daily operational risk that demands a smarter, more forward-thinking approach.

-Understanding why these injuries happen is the first step to preventing them.
-Here are the five leading causes in logistics, with practical prevention strategies and how AI-powered video can make your efforts go further.
+Understanding why these injuries happen is the first step to mitigating them.
+Here are the five leading causes in logistics, with practical mitigation strategies and how video AI can make your efforts go further.

 1. Improper Vehicle Operation